gDelgado14/gDelgado14.github.io/n36/index.md

 I'm fortunate to be part of the [Next 36](https://www.thenext36org.ca/thenext36/program-info) 2016 cohort and would like to document my experience throughout this program.

-I will be posting weekly recaps of each week discussing what I learned.
+I will be posting weekly recaps discussing what I learned.

 ### About N36